 Planned Pooling Crochet Blanket Pattern

 Stitch using red heart with love and red heart super saver yarns to achieve the popular design on this pattern.
-This is a good place to start if you just want to make a swatch to see what yarn.
-Web what is it?
+Planned pooling is all about adjusting your tension to make the colors pool into a specific pattern.
+We've also included a smaller blanket size that's great for baby, or as a lapghan.

 More articles